-AND because you know that you are weak at elements, you move on to the next question.
+And because you know that you are weak at elements, you move on to the next question.
 If you hadn’t “compensated” for your lack of knowledge by grabbing your marks elsewhere, you would just lose out altogether.
-Also, if you hadn’t known you were weak at elements before the exam, you would then struggle and waste precious time trying to do the question part on elements.
+Also, if you hadn’t known you were weak at elements before the exam, you would then struggle and wasted precious time trying to do the question part on elements.

 To even get chemistry help in the first place, you first need to know what’s going well and what needs help or improvement.
 Make a list of your strengths and weaknesses, rating the weaknesses by severity (or how badly they affect your grades).
 Work on your weaknesses from the most severe.
 If a weakness cannot be overcome, in time or otherwise, find a way to use a strength to overcome it.
 Hence, that is how you get chemistry help.